-The name Brolga is taken from the Aboriginal language Gamilaraay, where they are named, burralga.
+The name Brolga is taken from the Aboriginal language Gamilaraay, in which they are called, burralga.

 Where do Brolgas live?

 Brolgas can be found across tropical northern Australia, throughout Queensland and in parts of western Victoria, central NSW and south-east South Australia.
 They feed and breed in open wetlands, coastal mudflats and irrigated croplands, occasionally visiting estuaries and mangrove creeks.